SamZhang02/SamZhang02/README.md

 # Hi, my name is Sam Zhang.

-I am presently in pursuit of a Bachelor's of Arts in Computer Science at McGill University in Montreal, Canada.
+I am presently in pursuit of a Bachelor's of Arts in Computer Science and Statistics at McGill University in Montreal, Canada.

 <!-- <p align="center"> -->